Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 - Japanese with specified tone

-When you choose to translate Japanese with a specified tone, O.Translator ensures that the tone and level of politeness are consistent throughout the document, thus avoiding issues with mixed tones.
+When you choose to translate Japanese with a specified tone, O.Translator ensures that the tone and level of politeness are consistent throughout the entire document, thus avoiding issues with mixed tones.

-This is particularly important in documents for formal occasions.
+This is particularly important in formal documents.

-Suggestions for Tone Selection
+Tone Selection Suggestions

-At other times, O.Translator can automatically adjust the tone based on the context, which usually results in a natural and appropriate translation.
+At other times, O.Translator can automatically adjust the tone based on context, which usually results in a natural and appropriate translation.

 You can decide whether to choose a specific tone for translation based on the following suggestions.